First Nations Low-Carbon Transportation Project

 Mandate and Objectives

-In 2022, the Chiefs-in-Assembly of the First Nations Leadership Council (FNLC) organizations supported and endorsed the BC First Nations Climate Strategy and Action Plan (Resolutions: BCAFN 6/2022, UBCIC #2022-04 and FNS #0222.06), which identifies key actions towards achieving clean transportation with First Nations.
-The First Nations Low-Carbon Transportation project is a five-year project (2022 – 2027) being led by the BCAFN climate team, with support from the Community Energy Association and funding support from the BC Ministry of Energy and Climate Solutions.
+BCAFN is leading the First Nations Low-Carbon Transportation project, a five-year project (2022 – 2027), with support from the Community Energy Association (CEA) and funding support from the BC Ministry of Energy and Climate Solutions.
 This project is aligned with the implementation of the BC First Nations Climate Strategy and Action Plan (Theme 4.2, Objectives 4.2.1 and 4.2.2) to “ensure reliable and affordable low-carbon and active transportation within and between First Nations communities” and “support First Nations in reducing reliance on fossil fuels.”

 As mandated by Resolution 12/2023 the First Nations Low-Carbon Transportation project aims to:

-- assess gaps and opportunities that restrict and assist First Nations access to transportation;
+• Assess gaps and opportunities that restrict and assist First Nations access to transportation;

-- advocate for transportation-related policies that help reduce greenhouse gas emissions and uphold First Nations’ Title, Rights and Treaty Rights; and
+• Advocate for transportation-related policies that help reduce greenhouse gas emissions and uphold First Nations’ Title, Rights and Treaty Rights; and

-strengthen community capacity and climate awareness.
+• Strengthen community capacity and climate awareness.

-Key Activities
+Other Key Activities

-ADVOCACY: BCAFN is engaging Crown governments and relevant partners to discuss the findings and recommendations addressed in the TAR and seek support to implement the recommendations.
-This includes having monthly meetings with the BC Ministry of Energy and Climate Solutions and the BC Ministry of Transportation and Transit, as well as engaging with federal representatives to advance ministerial mandates and overall rural and suburban transportation solutions for First Nations in BC.
+ADVOCACY: BCAFN is engaging Crown governments and relevant partners to discuss the findings and recommendations addressed in the Transportation Action Plan and seeking implementation support.
+This includes having monthly meetings with the BC Ministry of Energy and Climate Solutions and the BC Ministry of Transportation and Transit, as well as engaging with federal representatives and Crown corporations.

 Learn More